tlorans/ClimateRisks/docs/source/equitypremium.md

 USE ch12slides

-## Log-Normality and Method of Undetermined Coefficients
+## Method of Undetermined Coefficients

 From slide 75 ch12slides